vicompany/Front-end-Guidelines/SASS.md

 ## Variable names

 * We recommend variable names to be prefixed by type: `$color-**` or `$font-**`
-* Names will be written in lowercase
+* Names will be written in lowercase.
 * We use dashes to separate words in variable identifiers: `$font-size-xl`
-* Variables only used within one module will be prefixed by the name of the module:
+* Variables only used within one module will be prefixed by the name of the module.

 **Bad**